Urban Pulse Privacy Policy

 Urban Pulse stores customer personal information in Australia by default:

-- Database: Neon, Sydney region (
+- Database: Neon, Sydney region.

-ap-southeast-2equivalent). - File storage: AWS S3, Sydney (
+- File storage: AWS S3, Sydney (

 ap-southeast-2). - Secrets: AWS Secrets Manager, Sydney (